 - Relationship: A meaningful connection or association between two or more things.

-In short, a database relationship goes both ways (and has meaning), making it vastly more important than a cell reference.
+In short, a database relationship goes both ways (and has meaning and context), making it vastly more important than a cell reference.
 Put another way, database objects can be connected to other objects without being referenced directly (foreign keys and other database constraints enable this—it is the lifeblood of the relational database as an effective enterprise tool).

 A big problem with spreadsheet applications as the major component of most accounting and finance departments is that spreadsheets do not have the capability to enable the establishment of data governance—standards and change control mechanisms—of the sophistication required for running an enterprise.
 In fact, there is a rift in data quality even before the business user has used Excel to perform a single calculation with the numbers just spit out of the company’s ERP system.
 Once Excel has the data, with its inability to govern, the data may unsuspectingly change types, formats, or get truncated.